President Jackson SSB rig

 So its nice to get the old thing back and working a treat; though there lies a tale!!
 When I got the Jackson back the top end and low end channels weren't working so had to go back to James' at Christmas for a couple of additional caps to be replaced.
 When I arrived there with a boot full of Christmas presents, suitcases and clothes I opened the boot lid to get the radio out to drop it off and 'woosh - clatter' it literally 'dropped off', straight out onto the road!
 Well they obviously built these things tough back in the day as not even a dent and everything (other than the required repair) working fine!

-So it is that the President is now back in pride of place amongst the other rigs in the shack and receiving and transmitting well with the now re-wired Turner JM+2/U power microphone and connected to the modern Sigma IV replacement!
+So it is that the President is now back in pride of place amongst the other rigs in the shack and receiving and transmitting well with the now re-wired Turner JM+2/U power microphone (obtained from the bay for a 'good price' - yes I know it's been re-painted and whilst not totally authentic I quite like how it looks!), and connected to the modern Sigma IV replacement!
 The rig receives well but the replacement Cobra meter seems a little lazy but no matter, a new lease of life and hopefully some fun to be had if the sunspots ever sort themselves out!